kksuresh25/Cancer-AI/README.md

 5. Open output `ai_results.csv` to see predictions made by algorithm for each mutant system.

 ## More information & Citation
 The following paper further details the methodology and applications of our platform.
-If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please cite:

 Jordan, E.J., Patil, K., Suresh, K. et al. Computational algorithms for in silico profiling of activating mutations in cancer.
 Cell.
 Mol.
 Life Sci.
 76, 2663–2679 (2019). https://doi.org/10.1007/s00018-019-03097-2